Joon-Klaps/rust-python-robinson-fold/README.md

   [-q|--quiet]
 ```

->[!NOTE]
+>[!WARNING]
-> Something might be of with kf distance metric, it didn't pass testing where we compared the parallell implementation vs the single-threaded one.
+> kf & weighted distance metric do not yet work as expected.

 Flags and options: